 Health care sharing is still recognized as a legal form of health care under such laws as the federal Affordable Care Act.

 2. Affordability, especially for younger members.

-New members pay an initial fee to join, and afterward pay a monthly share based on household size (regardless of medical history or other factors).
-You can learn more about monthly shares here.
+New members pay an initial fee to join.
+Afterward, they pay a monthly share based on household size (regardless of medical history or other factors).

 3. Prenatal care and maternity needs, independent of family size.